Sidmouth Croquet Club

 5. SUBSCRIPTIONS

-5.1 The subscription year shall run from 1st April (except for the Sidmouth and Ottery Hockey Club’s block subscription where the relevant date shall be 31st October.)
+5.1 The subscription year shall run from 1st April.
 Annual subscriptions are due on those dates in each year.
 The Club may have different classes of membership and subscription on a non-discriminatory and fair basis.
-The Club will keep subscriptions at levels that will not pose a significant obstacle to people participating.
-The Club Chairman, Hon Treasurer and Hon Secretary are exempted from membership subscriptions while undertaking their duties.
+The Club will keep subscriptions at levels that, whilst meeting the needs of the Club, will be set at a level which is as affordable as possible The

 5.3 Subscriptions shall be determined from time to time by the GMC.
 All subscriptions shall be paid to the section Treasurer or Membership Secretary, acting on behalf of the Hon Treasurer.

-5.6 In addition to the annual subscription or Life Patron donation, every participating member shall pay a playing fee and/or match fee for each sport concerned, the amount of which shall be determined by the Section Committee annually.
+5.5 In addition to the annual subscription or Life Patron donation, every participating member shall pay a playing fee and/or match fee for each sport concerned, the amount of which shall be determined by the Section Committee annually.

-5.8 Members, to be known as Country Members, both playing and non-playing, living at least 50 miles from the Club, will pay a reduced subscription as determined annually by the GMC.
+5.7 Members, to be known as Country Members, both playing and non-playing, living at least 50 miles from the Club, will pay a reduced subscription as determined annually by the GMC.

 6. MANAGEMENT